You know you’re a Coffs Harbour local when...

 Jessica Kelly - You can't navigate a roundabout, traffic lights or driving in general.
 Oh and not knowing what 1.5m distancing means when visiting supermarkets etc.

-Maureen Pickering - When you met your mum at either Darks Corner, Maloufs Corner or Cox’s and you watched movies at the Tasman theatre.

-And your family has lived here long enough to have a street named after them
+Maureen Pickering - When you met your mum at either Darks Corner, Maloufs Corner or Cox's and you watched movies at the Tasman theatre And your family has lived here long enough to have a street named after them.

 John Newth - When you can get to the beautiful beaches, mountains, shops, hospital, airport, train, bus and more within 15 mins.